Only one person can get Child Benefit for a child.

 You might not qualify if your local council is paying towards the child’s accommodation or maintenance - contact the Child Benefit Office to find out.

-Two people can’t get Child Benefit for the same child - if you want to make a claim, you must agree it with the person who’s currently claiming.
-HMRC will decide who receives the Child Benefit if you can’t agree.
+Two people cannot get Child Benefit for the same child - if you want to make a claim, you must agree it with the person who’s currently claiming.
+HMRC will decide who receives the Child Benefit if you cannot agree.

 You may also be entitled to Guardian’s Allowance if you’re responsible for a child who has lost one or both of their parents.